menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_assigning_organs_test.md

     - Navigate to the profile of the recipient for the available organ
     - Verifies that the organ now has the donors NHI next to the organ in the receiving organs list

+6. Check that deregistering an assigned organ affects both profiles
+    - Log in as an admin or clinician
+    - Navigate to the profile of a patient with either an assigned donation or assigned receiving organ
+    - Open either their donation or receiving organ update screens (depending on if the patient is a donor or receiver)
+    - Clear the donation/receiving status on the organ that is assigned (the alert should show)
+    - Verify that the organ no longer appears in that patients donating or receiving list
+    - Verify that there is no longer an assignment for that organ on the other patients profile (i.e. There should be no NHI displayed next to it)

+7. Check undoing the deregistration an assigned organ affects both profiles
+    - Log in as an admin or clinician
+    - Navigate to the profile of a patient with either an assigned donation or assigned receiving organ
+    - Open either their donation or receiving organ update screens (depending on if the patient is a donor or receiver)
+    - Clear the donation/receiving status on the organ that is assigned (the alert should show)
+    - Undo the deregistration
+    - Verify that the organ is still assigned by viewing the current patients profile
+    - Verify that the organ is still assigned on the other patients profile

 ### 21/09/2018 - Kyle Lamb

 1. Pass